artsy/positron/README.md

 brew services start elasticsearch
 ```

+### Prepare database

 - Create a dummy channel
   In order to write articles, you will need to be a member of a channel.
-If you are an Artsy dev, you will likely want to point your MONGOHQ_URL to the staging database.
-Because staging/production databases are protected on our VPC, it is required that you give user permissions to your AWS account and run the [Tunnelblick VPN](https://tunnelblick.net/) while connecting to the database.
-See details on [setting up a VPN connection here](https://github.com/artsy/infrastructure/blob/master/README.md#vpn).
+If you are an Artsy dev, you can point MONGOHQ_URL to the staging database.
+Connecting to staging database requires VPN, please see details on [setting up a VPN connection here](https://github.com/artsy/infrastructure/blob/master/README.md#vpn).

   If using a local database, use these steps to backfill required data: